You’re 14 weeks pregnant! Most expectant mums are past morning sickness by now, though for some it continues into the 16th week.

 14 Weeks Pregnant – Your Baby

-During this week, your baby’s body will begin to grow more than his head, making him more proportional.
+During this week, your baby’s body will begin to grow more than his head.
 His arms will also be more proportional by the end of the week, but you’ll have to wait a bit longer for his legs to catch up.
 The liver begins to produce bile at this time as well.